kingtaurus/numerical_format/README.md

 0.0059
 ```
 ### Latex Aligning
-Use Terminal Aligning, but then replaces ' ' with '~'; then encapsulates the
+Uses Terminal Aligning, but then replaces ' ' with '~'; then encapsulates the
 entire string within ```\ensuremath{}```.

+### TODO LIST
+  - Can use `+/-`, `±`
+  - Better Example
+  - Latex Aligning
+  - Terminal Aligning
+  - Changing locale breaks tests (because imbuing a gloabl locale changes number formatting)

 Example Usage
 -------------